Chael Sonnen: Personal life

 Sonnen is of German heritage, and is a Catholic.

 Sonnen is married to Brittany; their wedding was in July 2013.
-The couple had their first child, a son named Thero, on June 4, 2015.
+The couple had their first child, a son, on June 4, 2015.
 On the next episode of his podcast, he said that he had never understood parents who describe something as mundane as birth as a miracle, but that now he understood.
 He also said, "I love hearing him scream.
 People get upset when their baby cries, man, I've waited a long time to hear that cry, I've got no problem with it.
 In my house, we understand, if you want to be heard, you gotta make a little noise."
-In 2016, Chael's newborn daughter, Blauna Dian, died.
-Both Blauna Dian and Chael's wife, Brittany, had contracted listeria.
+In 2016, Sonnen's newborn daughter died.
+Both she and Sonnen's wife, Brittany, had contracted listeria.

 On May 5, 2013, Sonnen announced he would like to buy WWE (then valued at roughly $700 million) after he retires.
 Though his representative insisted he was not joking, a WWE representative said it was not for sale, and suggested Sonnen purchase stock in the company instead.

+Sonnen has his own YouTube channel.
+His channel typically discusses combat sports news.